Royce Gracie

-Royce Gracie (/pt/; born 12 December 1966) is a Brazilian retired professional mixed martial artist.
+Royce Gracie (/pt/; born 12 December 1966) is a Brazilian former professional mixed martial artist.
 Gracie gained fame for his success in the Ultimate Fighting Championship (UFC).
 He is a member of the Gracie jiu-jitsu family, a UFC Hall of Famer, and is considered to be one of the most influential figures in the history of mixed martial arts (MMA).
-He also competed in PRIDE Fighting Championships, K-1's MMA events, and Bellator.
+He also competed in PRIDE Fighting Championships, K-1's Dynamite!! series, and Bellator.

 In 1993 and 1994, Gracie was the tournament winner of UFC 1, UFC 2 and UFC 4, which were openweight single-elimination tournaments with minimal rules.
 He used his skills in submission grappling to defeat larger and heavier opponents.
 He was also known for his rivalry with Ken Shamrock, whom he beat in UFC 1 and then fought to a draw in the rematch for the Superfight Championship at UFC 5.
-Royce later competed in PRIDE Fighting Championships, where he is most remembered for his 90-minute bout against catch wrestler Kazushi Sakuraba in 2000, and a controversial "judo vs jiu-jitsu" mixed rules match against Hidehiko Yoshida, an Olympic gold medalist in judo, at PRIDE Shockwave in 2002.
+Royce later competed in PRIDE Fighting Championships, where he is most remembered for his 90-minute bout against catch wrestler Kazushi Sakuraba in 2000, and a controversial "judo vs jiu-jitsu" special-rules match against Hidehiko Yoshida, an Olympic gold medalist in judo, at PRIDE Shockwave in 2002.

 Royce Gracie's success in the UFC popularized Gracie jiu-jitsu (commonly referred to as "Brazilian" jiu-jitsu) and revolutionized mixed martial arts, contributing to the movement towards grappling and ground fighting.
 For his pioneering in mixed martial arts, Gracie was the first inductee to the UFC Hall of Fame in 2003 alongside his once-rival Ken Shamrock.
-In 2016, he was inducted into the International Sports Hall of Fame.
+He was inducted into the Martial Arts History Museum Hall of Fame in 2007, and later into the International Sports Hall of Fame in 2016.

 Early life

 Royce Gracie was born in Rio de Janeiro, Brazil, on 12 December 1966.
-One of the nine sons of jiu-jitsu grandmaster Hélio Gracie, he learned the martial art from his father in his childhood.
+One of the nine children of jiu-jitsu grandmaster Hélio Gracie, he learned the martial art from his father in his childhood.
 He had his first competition at age 8 and started teaching classes when he was 14 years old.
 When he was 17, Royce was awarded a black belt by his father, Hélio.
-A few months later, he and his brothers Royler and Rickson Gracie moved to Torrance, California, to live with their older brother Rorion Gracie, who had moved there in 1978 and had established Gracie Academy.
+A few months later, after he turned 18, he and his brothers Royler and Rickson Gracie moved to Torrance, California, to live with their older brother Rorion Gracie, who had moved there in 1978 and had established Gracie Academy.
+He is of Scottish and Brazilian ancestry.

 The Gracie brothers in the United States continued the family's tradition of the "Gracie Challenge", in which they challenged other martial artists to no-rules full-contact matches in their gym to prove the superiority of Gracie jiu-jitsu.
 Rorion would later edit footage from the Gracie Challenge fights into a single documentary series known as Gracie in Action, with some footage featuring Royce's fights.
 The Gracie in Action tapes inspired Art Davie to create the UFC.